Rohingya face genocide threat, rules UN top court | DW | 23.01.2020

 The International Court of Justice says provisional measures must be implemented to protect Myanmar's Rohingya minority.
 In 2017, over 700,000 Rohingya fled to Bangladesh to escape violence by Myanmar security forces.

-The UN's top court ruled on Thursday that the Rohingya face a "real and ongoing" threat of genocide in Myanmar, and emergency provisional measures will be implemented to protect the Rohingya inside Myanmar.
+The UN's top court ruled on Thursday that the Rohingya face a "real and ongoing" threat of genocide in Myanmar, and emergency provisional measures should be implemented to protect the Rohingya inside Myanmar.

-The provisional measures will be implemented to protect the Muslim Rohingya minority in Myanmar during the next stage of the hearing.
+The provisional measures should be implemented to protect the Muslim Rohingya minority in Myanmar during the next stage of the hearing, said the International Court of Justice (ICJ).

 The court also ruled that it has jurisdiction over the genocide case and the next stage of the hearing can go ahead.

-The Gambia brought the case to the International Court of Justice on behalf of an organization of Muslim nations, accusing Myanmar of genocide during its 2017 crackdown on the Rohingya, which saw 700,000 flee over the border to Bangladesh and thousands of Rohingya were killed and raped as well as burning Rohingya villages.
+The Gambia brought the case to the ICJ on behalf of an organization of Muslim nations, accusing Myanmar of genocide during its 2017 crackdown on the Rohingya, which saw 700,000 flee over the border to Bangladesh and thousands of Rohingya were killed and raped as well as burning Rohingya villages.

 Maps, satellite images, and graphic photographs were used as evidence during the month-long hearing.
 Prosecutors said this amounted to a campaign of genocide, violating its obligations under the 1948 Genocide Convention.